-Tchaikovsky’s Fourth Symphony starts with a clashing fanfare—an idea the composer connected with the famous opening of Beethoven’s Fifth, widely understood to represent fate.
-Both are “fate” symphonies.
+Pyotr Ilyich Tchaikovsky’s Fourth Symphony starts with a clashing fanfare—an idea the composer connected with the famous opening of Beethoven’s Fifth, widely understood to represent fate.
 But their conceptions of fate are wildly different: For Beethoven, the shock of the opening idea, the knock at the door, generates the rest of the movement and propels the entire symphony.
 But for Tchaikovsky, fate is not a creative force, instead it’s an intrusion that thwarts peace and shatters beauty.

-He wrote as much to Nadezhda von Meck, his patron, confidante, and the secret dedicatee of the Fourth Symphony:
+He wrote as much to Nadezhda von Meck, his patron and confidante, and the secret dedicatee of the Fourth Symphony:

 This is Fate, the force of destiny, which ever prevents our pursuit of happiness from reaching its goal, which jealously stands watch lest our peace and well-being be full and cloudless, which hangs like the sword of Damocles over our heads and constantly, ceaselessly poisons our souls.

 He goes on, providing her with a description of the entire piece in such terms.
-Whether this program guided his composition from its inception, or whether it was an after-the-fact translation of music into words for the benefit of a patron, is questionable.
+Whether this program guided his composition from inception, or whether it was an after-the-fact translation of music into words for the benefit of a patron, is unknown.

 But Tchaikovsky certainly had reason to think of fate in such a way, especially as 1877 marked a major crisis in his life.
-He had just left his new wife, Antonina Milyukova, whom he had married earlier that same year as cover for his homosexuality.
-Tchaikovsky thought they were entering a marriage of convenience—she, apparently, didn’t share that understanding.
-He was in Italy, recuperating from the whole ordeal of their union and separation, when he wrote most of the Fourth Symphony.
+He had just left his new wife, Antonina Milyukova, whom he had married earlier that same year.
+Tchaikovsky, who biographers generally believe was gay, thought they were entering a marriage of convenience—she, apparently, didn’t know or understand this.
+He was still recuperating from the ordeal of their separation when he wrote most of the Fourth Symphony.

-We can also look at the symphony through a frame that’s more aesthetic and political than biographical: Though Tchaikovsky drew a comparison to Beethoven, he wasn’t fully an admirer, and was even less an admirer of Brahms, who was Beethoven’s heir and the leading symphonist of the day.
-Tchaikovsky criticized what he heard as overly analytical, tightly-constructed, Germanic music.
+We can also look at the symphony through an aesthetic and political lens: Though Tchaikovsky drew a comparison to Beethoven, he wasn’t fully an admirer, and was even less an admirer of Johannes Brahms, who was Beethoven’s heir and the leading symphonist of the day.
+Tchaikovsky criticized what he heard as overly analytical, tightly-constructed Germanic music.
 But at the same time, he stood apart from his fellow Russian composers as more educated, more professional, and more Western.